EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Calculated observation from a hydrocarbon producer profiting from the crisis it documents
+Calculated observation by a hydrocarbon producer profiting from the crisis it documents

 Dominant angle identified — does not reflect unanimity of this country’s media

-Qatar, itself a major LNG player, covers the crisis with the detachment of a country profiting from the hydrocarbon surge.
-The Gulf Times reports that 'chiefs of staff of 35 countries discuss resuming navigation in the Strait of Hormuz' and that Merz considers extending German coal — facts covered with the apparent neutrality of a nation that doesn't need to pick sides.
+Qatar itself, a major liquefied natural gas player, covers the crisis with the detachment of a country profiting from hydrocarbon price increases.
+The Gulf Times reports that "joint chiefs of staff from 35 countries discuss resuming navigation in the Strait of Hormuz" and that Merz is considering extending German coal plants—facts covered with the apparent neutrality of a country that need not choose sides.

-But between the lines, the Qatari position is clear: the Strait of Hormuz is the nerve center of the war, and whoever controls the passage controls the price.
+But between the lines, Qatar's position is clear: the Strait of Hormuz is the nerve center, and whoever controls the passage controls the price.
 Qatar, exporting LNG by sea, understands better than anyone what a maritime chokepoint means.

 Apparent neutrality masking Qatar's direct interest in higher prices

-No criticism of Iran despite the Hormuz closure
+Absence of criticism toward Iran despite Hormuz closure

 Discover how another country covers this same story.